Yulinka/Markdown-for-Mod/README.md

 All programming and mechanics were made by [Keidence][].

-**Comments, feedback, bug reports, and suggestions can all be posted in the discussions.
+:star: **Comments, feedback, bug reports, and suggestions can all be posted in the discussions.
 Let us know what we can do better or fix!** :star:

 ![poster icon](https://i.imgur.com/UerQO5X.png "Character poster revealed!")

 [Keidence]: http://steamcommunity.com/profiles/76561198010524937
 [here]: http://steamcommunity.com/profiles/76561198010524937